camunda/camunda-docs/docs/components/connectors/custom-built-connectors/connector-sdk.md

 The implementation must release all resources used by the subscription.

 The `onEvent` method is a callback function that is triggered by the subscription whenever a new event is received.
-This method is responsible for passing the event to the connector runtime environment for correlation.
+This method is responsible for passing the event to the Connector runtime environment for correlation.

 The `handleResult` method is a helper method to handle the result of the correlation.
 The `CorrelationResult` object contains the result of the correlation and the handling strategy.
-The handling strategy defines how the connector implementation should handle the result.
+The handling strategy defines how the Connector implementation should handle the result.

-Depending on the strategy, the connector implementation should either forward the error to the upstream system or ignore it.
-The handling strategy is derived by the connector runtime based on user configuration.
+Depending on the strategy, the Connector implementation should either forward the error to the upstream system or ignore it.
+The handling strategy is derived by the Connector runtime based on user configuration.

 #### Validation